hackclub/jams-bounty/README.md

   - ❌ A workshop on making an Android app that requires installing Android Studio
 - Your Jam must be in English at native-level proficiency.

-**📜 List of Jam topics:**
-- Building an iOS weather app
-- Create a 3d globe with three.js
-- Writing music with code!
-- Password generator with Python
-- Ray Tracers (in Rust!)
-- Building a programming language
-- How to read the internet
-- Speak colors

 ### 🌱 What now?

 We're so excited for the future of Jams and if you have a great idea, make a PR and propose it!
 We want to work closely with you to turn it into high quality content that clubs and individuals will use every day.